sohaibology/my-notes/content/index.md

 enableToc: false
 ---

-> [!warning] this site is under active development
+> [!warning] this site is under development!

 Hi there, I'm Sohaib.

-I'm a fourth-year undergraduate student majoring in religious studies as I'm deeply interested in the critical academic study of [religion](https://en.wikipedia.org/wiki/Religion).
-I'm also passionate about [pedagogy](https://en.wikipedia.org/wiki/Pedagogy), programming, and all things [tech](https://en.wikipedia.org/wiki/Technology).
-You'll often find me immersed in the world of [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management), constantly tinkering and improving my system.
+- 👋  I'm a 4th year undergrad student in the religious studies program.
+- 📿  My primary interest is in the critical academic study of [[religion]].
+- 🤓  I am also passionate about [[pedagogy]], programming, and all thing tech.
+- 🛠️  I can found tinkering with [[pkm|personal knowledge management]] (pkm) tools.

-If you'd like to chat with me, connect on [Bluesky](https://bsky.app/profile/sohaibology.bsky.social), [Mastodon](https://mstdn.social/@sohaibology), or [Twitter](https://twitter.com/sohaibology).
-Feel free to reach out with any questions!
+- 💬  Talk to me on [Bluesky](https://bsky.app/profile/sohaibology.bsky.social), [Mastodon](https://mstdn.social/@sohaibology) or [Twitter](https://twitter.com/sohaibology).